 The consequences of this topic are intensely practical.
 Some people (philosophically they are called "foundationalists") would argue that the only way it is ever possible for us to understand each other is if the rules are stable, transcendental (i.e., exist in some otherworldly "realm of forms" rather than constantly being reinvented based on actual usage), and thus "foundational" - provide a firm foundation for communication to rest upon.
-One practical consequence of this belief is that rules become primary in the classroom as well: students must be taught grammar and vocabulary in the abstract, first and foremost, and applications later, if at all ("if we have time . . .").
+One practical consequence of this belief is that rules become primary in the classroom as well: students must be taught grammar and vocabulary in the abstract, first and foremost, and applications later, if at all ("if we have time $\ldots$ .").
 Drill grammar and vocabulary in the A and B languages, and students will have an excellent foundation for translation skills.
-Similarly, translation theories must be taught in the abstract as well, so that students are given a systematic theoretical foundation for practice.
-If possible, of course (again, "if we have time . . ."), they should be given a chance to apply those theories to practice, to test them in practice, or to derive the theories inductively; but if we don't have time (and somehow we never do), well, that's all right too.
+Similarly, translation theoretical foundation for practice.
+If possible, of course (again, "if we have time $\ldots$ ."), they should be given a chance to apply those theories to practice, to test them in practice, or to derive the theories inductively; but if we don't have time (and somehow we never do), well, that's all right too.